Entropy flow in near-critical quantum circuits: Introduction

 \section{Introduction}

-Asymptotically large-scale quantum computers will have to operate reversibly, close to equilibrium, effectively isolated from the environment.\cite{Landauer,Bennett,Benioff1,Benioff2} A quantum computer has to maintain coherence as it evolves in time.
-It cannot afford to interact with the environment to discharge waste heat.
+Asymptotically large-scale quantum computers will have to operate reversibly, close to equilibrium, effectively isolated from the environment\cite{Landauer,Bennett,Benioff1,Benioff2}.
+Reversibility is a fundamental condition on any asymptotically large-scale computer, classical or quantum, because irreversible computation necessarily generates heat.
+A quantum computer has to maintain coherence as it evolves in time, so it must be isolated from environmental fluctuations.
+In particular, it cannot afford to interact with the environment to discharge waste heat.
 On the other hand, there must be some method of external control, for programming and for input and output.
 External control requires contact with the environment.
 A fundamental problem is to reconcile external control with isolation and reversibility.

-Near-critical quantum systems are ideal for the purpose.
+Near-critical quantum systems close to equilibrium are ideal for the purpose.
 The low-energy collective excitations in a near-critical quantum system are governed by a locally conserved energy density operator.
 This means that they form an isolated quantum system which evolves reversibly in time.
-The low-energy excitations are effectively decoupled from microscopic environmental influences.
-External influences act only through a small number of relevant and marginal local couplings.
+The renormalizatgion group guarantees that the low-energy excitations are effectively decoupled from microscopic environmental influences.
+External microscopic fluctuations affect the low-energy physics only through a small number of relevant and marginal local couplings.
 Control is feasible, in principle, because only the relevant and marginal couplings need be tuned.
 It might even be arguable that near-critical quantum systems are the \emph{only} physical systems that can operate reversibly and controllably at large scale, the only physical systems in which asymptotically large-scale quantum computation is practical.

 This approach to the design of asymptotically large-scale quantum computers starts by singling out, on principle, the general class of useable physical systems.
 Left for later is the question of how, precisely, quantum bits are to be represented and manipulated in near-critical quantum systems, on the perhaps facile assumption that a Hilbert space is, after all, just a Hilbert space.
 When the low energy excitations are fermions, there is, of course, the obvious remark that the occupation number basis offers a quantum bit represention of the Hilbert space.